Is Credence Resource Management calling you constantly?

 The harassing company pays our fees.

-Credence Resource Management is a legitimate debt collection agency that conducts collection activities involving healthcare, phone, utilities, and credit card debt.
-Saying that its objective is the “highest return on investment” for its customers, this company utilizes automatic dialing, frequently called “robocalls,” skip-tracing, letters, and other conventional debt collection strategies.
+Credence Resource Management conducts collection activities for healthcare, phone, utilities, and credit card companies.
+CRM utilizes automatic dialing, frequently called “robocalls,” skip-tracing, letters, and other conventional debt collection strategies.
 This company also buys consumer information and scrubs it to find best phone numbers and addresses, to ascertain if a customer’s phone number is a mobile phone, and to find any and all insurance coverage that a customer might need for collection of health care debt.

-If you’ve suffered from CRM harassment, you do have options.
-Under the law you can recover up to $1,000 for violations of the FDCPA, and $500 to $1,500 for each cell phone robocall
+If you’ve suffered from Credence Resource Management harassment, you do have options.
+Under the law you can recover up to $1,000 for violations of the FDCPA, and $500 to $1,500 for each cell phone robocall.

-As of April 2017, the Better Business Bureau reported 141 closed Credence Resource Management complaints over the previous few decades, including 88 closed complaints over the past 12 months.
-The BBB provides Credence Resource Management a B- rating.
+As of October 2021, the Better Business Bureau reported 607 closed Credence Resource Management complaints over the previous few decades, including 266 closed complaints over the past 12 months.
+The BBB provides Credence Resource Management a B rating.
 Additionally, Justia lists 28 Credence Resource Management complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, one alleging violations of the Fair Credit Reporting Act, and four alleging violations of the Telephone Consumer Protection Act.
 Moreover, the Consumer Financial Protection Bureau (CFPB) lists 150 closed CRM complaints for 2016.

 Credence Resource Management, LLC